Unusual Options Activity Insight: iShares China Large-Cap ETF | Benzinga

 Unusual Options Activity Insight: iShares China Large-Cap ETF

-Shares of iShares China Large-Cap ETF (NYSE:FXI) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved down to $40.85.
+iShares China Large-Cap ETF (NYSE:FXI) shares experienced unusual options activity on Wednesday.
+The stock price moved up to $42.01 following the option alert.

 - Option Type: SWEEP